-I’m going to go through each Disney Resort and give an estimated opening date for each major project.
+I’m going to go through each Disney Resort and give an estimated (or announced) opening date for each major project.
 Some of the smaller projects will be left off but feel free to ask questions about anything that you don’t see in the post (or anything you do see in the post!)
 There is also a chance that I will have left something off this list so drop me a comment if I have.

 Each project will include a brief description of what is going on.
 I’m going to stay away from rumors for the most part, sticking to what Disney actually has announced.
 I will try to keep the post updated every year, adding whatever is announced along the way.
 We’ll go resort by resort, starting in Disneyland.